A good onboarding process is what makes a good sales rep a GREAT sales rep. Imagine this scenario:

 So how does it work?

-The sales rep onboarding process is divided into three parts of 30 days each, where they learn all about the company, the product, the works, practice demos & presentations, and then hit the ground running.
+The sales onboard training is divided into three parts of 30 days each, where they learn all about the company, the product, the works, practice demos & presentations, and then hit the ground running.

 0-30: Building a Solid Onboarding Foundation